verbb/social-poster/docs/providers/facebook.md

 You may receive the following error when trying to connect to Facebook:

 ```
-Invalid Scopes: publish_pages, user_posts, manage_pages, user_photos.
+Invalid Scopes: publish_pages, publish_to_groups, manage_pages, user_posts, user_photos.
 This message is only shown to developers.
 Users of your app will ignore these permissions if present.
 Please read the documentation for valid permissions at: https://developers.facebook.com/docs/facebook-login/permissions
 ```

 As per new Facebook platform product changes and policy updates: